piotr-szuberski/contrail-windows-docs/doc/user_guide/connection_scenarios.md

 ## Creating virtual network(s), containers and interactive sessions

 * Via Contrail WebUI:
-    1. Create a policy with the following rule:
+    1. Create a networking policy (Configuration->Networking->Policies) with the following rule:

            pass protocol any network any ports any <> network any ports any